a-bentofreire/beamtoix/docs/pages/plugins/chart-tasks.md

    tasks: [{
      handler: 'chart', // is always 'chart' for charts.
      params: {
-       chartType: ABeamer.ChartTypes.bar, // or 'bar' if you are using javascript
+       chartType: BeamToIX.ChartTypes.bar, // or 'bar' if you are using javascript
        labelsX: { captions: ['A', 'B', 'C', 'D', 'E'] },
        title: 'My first Chart',
        data: [[100, 200, 50, 140, 300]],
-     } as ABeamer.AxisChartTaskParams, // comment as ... if you are using javascript
+     } as BeamToIX.AxisChartTaskParams, // comment as ... if you are using javascript
    }],
  }]);
 ```